 Apart from the Hawkesbury River, Sydney’s inner-west has long been my home town.
 I live in the same house in Rozelle as I did in 1981.
 It was once part of a mostly nineteenth century working-class area full of early openers and butcher shops and timber yards.
 No longer.
 By the mid 2010s it was obvious that the good times were over.
 There was constant arboricide.
 There was nowhere to park.
 The traffic, the aircraft noise and above all the ceaseless sounds of “renovation” made it a daily struggle to be there.
 Those who had taken over this gentle historical area were gleefully engaged in the destruction of century-old streetscapes, destroying sandstone cliff-faces and overgrown gardens in order to build pocket-handkerchief size swimming pools with paving.
 It hasn’t been possible to leave this place, but it is painful to be there all the time.

 Then I started on the built environment.
-A recent series, Views of K-Town, was based on photographs taken in and around Katoomba, where unique buildings and streetscapes from the 1930s and earlier meet modern demands for tourism and development.
+A series, Views of K-Town, was based on photographs taken in and around Katoomba, where unique buildings and streetscapes from the 1930s and earlier meet modern demands for tourism and development.

-More recently I threw out another bunch of paintings.
-I kept a couple.
 The painting below shows a travelling man waiting for a donation, with two of the most beautiful dogs imaginable, outside the historic Gearin Hotel near the Katoomba Railway Station.
 The Gearin Hotel is now no longer: the building is there but the pub is closed, a sad loss after its long history.

 In want to focus on my landscape painting.
 This will overlap with writing about the history of landscape painting in Australia.